International Paediatric Sister Program (IPSP)

 Education, perhaps more that any other discipline or area of professional activity, is global in its nature, scope and impact.
 Our Sister Program offers unique advantages that give you a substantial edge.

 The partners have identified potential exchange opportunties for:

 - Paediatric residents (3 to 12 month rotations)

 - Postgraduate opportunities for PhD students to undertake study at any of the partner institutions

 Annually, a minimum of 10 postgraduate Scholarships may be awarded to outstanding Australian citizens graduating from Australian Universities to enable them to undertake postgraduate study abroad at the world's best Universities, appropriate to their field of study.

 Australia to US Fellowship Applications

 The American Australian Association awards individual Fellowships for advanced study in the United States of up to US$40,000 each year.
 The Fellowships build on existing strong social and economic partnerships and foster intellectual exchange between the United States and Australia.
 Fellowships are named Sir Keith Murdoch Fellows after the Association's principal Founder.

 US to Australia Fellowship Applications

-The American Australian Association Education awards individual Fellowships of up to US$40,000 each year.
+The American Australian Association Education awards individual Fellowships of up to US$30000-US$40,000 each year.
 The Association encourages intellectual interchange and the Fellowships are intended to build on the strong social and economic partnership between Australia and the United States.